 In 2009 Laraine Knauss was elected president.
 The Tri-State website was reconstructed with significant upgrades made to provide the membership with more information and functionality.
 In 2010 Past President Monica McClintock was a member of SHRM’s HR Executive Exchange trip to India.
 Tri-State’s annual conference celebrated its 25th anniversary, and continues to be one of the largest HR events in South Jersey.
 The monthly meetings and annual conference both moved to the Westin in Mt.
 Laurel in 2011.
 Monica also took on the responsibility of Volunteer Placement Coordinator, a new position approved by the Board to provide one central point of contact for members interested in volunteer roles.
 This “one-stop shopping” approach has been successful in allowing members to be matched with their areas of interest on Tri-State’s various committees.

 In 2013 Margie McLaughlin was elected President.
-To reflect the changing demographics in both Tri-State and the HR profession a Young Professionals Committee was established to provide additional resources to those people new to the HR profession.
+To reflect the changing demographics in both Tri-State and the HR profession a Young Professionals Committee (later changed to Emerging Professionals) was established to provide additional resources to those people new to the HR profession.
 Also the Career Management Committee began to address all phases of career management, and not just with career transition.
 As a part of that change a formal mentoring program was established to pair senior professionals with members who are new to their careers.
 To meet specific needs of the memberships half-day seminars were conducted on benefits issues, the New Jersey Safe Act, and legal issues.
 In 2015 Rowan changed its certification preparation program to support SHRM’s new CP and SCP certifications with Laraine Knauss, Monica McClintock, Dan Sell, and Bob Witkoski serving as instructors.
+Tri-State was recognized by SHRM with Platinum Excel Award for 2014 as well as its Gold Excel Award for 2013 and 2014.

 Tri-State has played a major role in SHRM’s Garden State Council, the umbrella organization for all eleven SHRM chapters in New Jersey.
-Rob Harris, Bob Witkoski, Dorothy Stubblebine, Jim Moran, and Jerry Dropcho all became State Directors.
-In 2013 Laraine Knauss was elected as New Jersey State Director Elect and became State Director in 2014.
+Rob Harris, Bob Witkoski, Dorothy Stubblebine, Jim Moran, Jerry Dropcho, Laraine Knauss, and Lou Lessig all became State Directors.
 Joe Giamboi has also served as Pennsylvania State Director and Rob Harris went on to become SHRM’s Area I Vice President.
 Other past presidents and members of the leadership team have continued to be active on the Garden State Council as well.

 In 2015 Lou Lessig was elected President.
 In 2016 Tri-State celebrated the 30th year anniversary of its annual conference and the 15th anniversary of its HR Toolkit for Non-Profits.
 In November, Tri-State had a community service event on a Saturday morning where Tri-State members and their families built bicycles for kids who never had a bicycle before.
-Tri-State member Jeff Backal and group of people from his company, Team Builders Plus, donated their time and ran this as a team building program.
-After building the bikes the group was asked to close their eyes and imagine the look on the kids’ faces when they saw their new bikes.
-Then they were told to open their and see for themselves.
+Tri-State member Jeff Backal and a group of people from his company, Team Builders Plus, donated their time and ran this as a team-building program.
+After building the bikes, the group was asked to close their eyes and imagine the look on the kids faces when they saw their new bikes.
+Then they were told to open their eyes and see for themselves.
 At that time the kids all came into the room to see the bikes and pick one out.
 There wasn’t a dry eye in the place.
 In 2017 Tri-State sponsored its first webinar in place of its February dinner meeting.
-This continued an emphasis on the using technology such as Twitter and Facebook to communicate and interact with the membership.
+This continued an emphasis on the use of technology such as Twitter, Instagram, Facebook, and Linked In to communicate and interact with the membership.
+Tri-State was recognized by SHRM with its Silver Excel Award for 2015 and 2016.

-In 2017 John Baldino was elected President.
+In 2021 Debbie Deissroth was elected President.
 Tri-State continues to be a vibrant and successful professional organization that embraces its rich history and accomplishments with a focus on the ever-changing future.

 What Our Members Have To Say: